davechurilla/Team-One-exercise/README.md

 - libsass: Preprocessor used for dynamic CSS authoring written in the SCSS syntax.
 - JSLint: Javascript testing and validation used throughout the development process, and when creating build of the app.
-- Normalize.css: Reset CSS for consistency and cross-compatibilty of styles across browsers.
+- Normalize.css: Reset CSS for consistency and cross-compatibility of styles across browsers.
 - Gulp: Task manager that runs testing and optimization tools when watching, and on final build.
 Live reload runs while watching files and will validate code and launch/refresh browser at localhost:9000 on each save.
 - htmlmin, cssnano, uglify, imagemin - Optimization tools for compression of files when creating a build.